cbpalumbi/cbpalumbi/README.md

 ### 1️⃣ DevFlow.ai: Natural Language-Powered Unity Build Automation

-An AI-powered **multi-agent orchestration system** (built with Google ADK/Gemini) that allows game developers and artists to trigger complex tasks - like builds, asset previews, and Git operations, all via simple natural language prompts.
+An AI-powered **multi-agent orchestration system** (built with Google ADK) that allows game developers and artists to trigger complex tasks - like builds, asset previews, and Git operations, all via simple natural language prompts.
 It automates repetitive Unity + Git + Cloud operations so creators can stay focused on content.

 *Prompt Example: "Build the latest version of the game on main."*